When do classes begin for the 2020-2021 dance season?

 At what age can dancers start taking class?

 Dancers can begin taking classes at 2 years old.
-Dancers must be potty trained and have to be independent of parents to attend class.
+Dancers must be fully potty trained and must be independent of their parent/guardian to attend class.

-How much do dance shoes and costumes cost?
+How much does dance shoes and costumes cost?

 Dance shoes and costumes vary in cost.
 If you choose to register for classes, you will be notified of all fees before being charged for them.